Aquaveo/TethysDashDocs/docs/source/plugins.rst

 =====================

 Before developing a plugin, a new repository will need to be created for the plugin.
 This will ensure that others users can clone and install the package as needed.
-The file structure is up to the developer but the repository must include a setup.py, which will be addressed in the `Installation <Installation_>`_  section.
+The file structure is up to the developer but following the structure in the `TethysDash Plugin Template respository <https://github.com/FIRO-Tethys/tethysdash_plugin_template>`_ will ensure that they all work as expected.

 =======================
 Intake DataSource Class